FDIC Cybersecurity Compliance

 The FDIC utilizes an examination program called InTREx to support and evaluate the cybersecurity posture of its members across a number of key areas, including:

 Storing digital records of your clients’ accounts that they can access via the internet is not only risky because these records enable access to their finances, but also because their personal data is also stored in your systems.
 The need to protect this information is very straight-forward, and few would argue its importance or question a financial institution’s motivation to ensure this information is secure.
 Methodology for doing so is where the FDIC wants to look closely.
 Their willingness to back your financial institution (FI) depends on what measures you take, and how effectively they stand up against audits, evaluations, and security testing.

-Even after implementing measures to protect cardholder data, you still need to protect the systems that allow your internal staff to perform daily tasks.
+Even after implementing measures to protect accountholder data, you still need to protect the systems that allow your internal staff to perform daily tasks.
 Cyber criminals can perform a great many malicious actions with information that can be gathered from your day-to-day operations.

 Software and Software as a Service

 Software can also contain vulnerabilities that attackers may exploit to access systems.
 Security measures can be taken, however, to ensure that 1) your software stays up to date with the latest patches and 2) you screen software vendors carefully, looking at their own validations of security.
 This helps you protect yourself from third-party vulnerabilities and supply chain attacks.